RasheshDesai/House-Price-Prediction/README.md

 # House Price Prediction

 ## Overview
-This project implements a machine learning model to predict house prices based on various features such as location, square footage, number of bedrooms and bathrooms, and other relevant factors.
+This project implements 2 machine learning model to predict house prices based on various features such as location, square footage, number of bedrooms and bathrooms, and other relevant factors.
 The model is trained using a dataset of real estate prices and aims to provide accurate price estimations.

 ## Features
 - Data preprocessing and cleaning